nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Show financial summary: `overview`

-> Shows a summary of the total income, expenditure and disposable income for each group.
+> Shows a summary of the total income, expenditure and disposable income of each group.

 Format: `overview`